Reproductive suppression: Overview

-The Reproductive Suppression Model argues that "females can optimize their lifetime reproductive success by suppressing reproduction when future (physical or social) conditions for the survival of offspring are likely to be greatly improved over present ones”.
-When intragroup competition (competition between individuals belonging to the same group) is high it may be beneficial to suppress the reproduction of others, and for subordinate females to suppress their own reproduction until a later time when social competition is reduced.
+The reproductive suppression model holds that "females can optimize their lifetime reproductive success by suppressing reproduction when future (physical or social) conditions for the survival of offspring are likely to be greatly improved over present ones”.
+When intragroup competition is high it may be beneficial to suppress the reproduction of others, and for subordinate females to suppress their own reproduction until a later time when social competition is reduced.
 This leads to reproductive skew within a social group, with some individuals having more offspring than others.
 The cost of reproductive suppression to the individual is lowest at the earliest stages of a reproductive event and reproductive suppression is often easiest to induce at the pre-ovulatory or earliest stages of pregnancy in mammals, and greatest after a birth.
 Therefore, neuroendocrine cues for assessing reproductive success should evolve to be reliable at early stages in the ovulatory cycle.

-Reproductive suppression occurs in its most extreme form in eusocial insects such as termites, hornets and bees and the mammalian naked mole rat which depend on a complex division of labor within the group for survival and in which specific genes, epigenetics and other factors are known to determine whether individuals will permanently be unable to breed or able to reach reproductive maturity under particular social conditions, and cooperatively breeding fish, birds and mammals in which a breeding pair depends on helpers whose reproduction is suppressed for the survival of their own offspring.
-In eusocial and cooperatively breeding animals most non-reproducing helpers engage in kin selection, enhancing their own inclusive fitness by ensuring the survival of offspring they are closely related to.
+Reproductive suppression occurs in its most extreme form in eusocial insects such as termites, paper wasps and honeybees, and in a mammal, the naked mole rat, which depend on a complex division of labor within the group for survival and in which specific genes, epigenetics and other factors determine whether individuals will permanently be unable to breed or able to reach reproductive maturity under particular social conditions.

+It is found, too, among cooperatively breeding fish;

+cooperatively breeding birds such as some woodpeckers;

+and mammals in which a breeding pair depends on helpers whose reproduction is suppressed.

+In eusocial and cooperatively breeding animals, most non-reproducing helpers engage in kin selection, enhancing their own inclusive fitness by ensuring the survival of offspring they are closely related to.
 Wolf packs suppress subordinate breeding.